Acupuncture

 FAQ Acupuncture

-It appears that the USA is more open-minded and advanced in its medical and welfare thinking than the UK, with regard to 'alternatives'.
-Take this excerpt from the National Geographic website (ignoring the U.S. spelling of 'anesthetic' and the misprint spelling of 'complimentary'), for instance:
+It appears that the USA is more open-minded and advanced in its medical and welfare thinking than the UK, with regard to ‘alternatives'.
+Take this excerpt from the National Geographic website, for instance (ignoring the U.S. spelling of ‘anesthetic' and the misprint spelling of ‘complimentary'):

 Researchers there are exploring how acupuncture, in conjunction with anesthesia during and after surgery, can reduce the amount of anesthetic gas and post-operative pain medicine that a patient requires.